 For each of the four accuracy levels specified above you can configure different strings and separate actions to be used/taken by ravmd.
 As mentioned in the corresponding table, the actions specific to the Antispam module of ravmd are: save, embed, add_header, add_subject, reject, discard, deliver, forward.
-All these actions are documented below:
+All these actions are documented in the table below.

-• save (the mail is saved in the Quarantine folder, for further analysis, before any other action is executed on the respective mail);

-Note: The Quarantine folder for bulk mails is different than the Quarantine folder for suspicious files.

-embed (the mail tagged as spam is sent as embedded mail);

-Note: When using this feature of ravmd, the messages tagged as spam are reinjected in the MTA queue using the following syntax:

-cat <modified_mail> | sendmail -i -f < sender> < receivers>

-(you must have 'sendmail' executable in your search path for commands - environment variable PATH).

-If the sendmail binary is not corresponding to the binary of your MTA, then you should make the link manually in /usr/sbin (for example) by using (example for Qmail MTA):

-In -sf /var/qmail/bin/sendmail /usr/sbin/sendmail

-This command assumes that you have the Qmail's binaries in /var/qmail/bin.

-- add_header (a header is added to the mail tagged as spam); - add_subject (a user-defined variable is affixed in the Subject field of the mail tagged as spam); - reject (the mail tagged as spam is rejected); - discard (the mail messages tagged as spam are discarded, i.e. rejected with no bounce back to the sender);

-- deliver (the mail messages tagged as spam are delivered to their recipients); - forward (the mail messages tagged as spam are forwarded to the addresses specified by the forward_to parameter).
+Action Significance save The original message mail is saved in the Quarantine folder, for further analysis, before any other action is executed on the respective mail.
+The Quarantine folder for bulk mails is different than the Quarantine folder for suspicious files. embed The messages tagged as spam are sent as embedded mail.
+For more information on the re-injection process in the MTA queue, please read this note. add_header A header is added to the mail tagged as spam. add_subject A user-defined variable is prefixed in the Subject field of the mail tagged as spam. reject The message tagged as spam is rejected. discard The message tagged as spam is discarded, i.e. rejected with no bounce back to the sender).
+Please note that some MTAs (i.e. Courier or Dmail) do not support the discard feature.
+In this case, the reject action is applied instead. deliver The message tagged as spam is delivered to its recipients. forward The message tagged as spam is forwarded to the addresses specified by the forward_to parameter.